What Kinds of Counseling Certifications & Licenses Are There?

 For the clinical certification, applicants will need a master’s degree from an accredited institution, an active state license (unless exempt), 270 hours of training specific to forensic counseling, and three years (6,000 hours) of supervised experience.
 Once deemed eligible, applicants must pass an examination in their specialty.

 The NAFC allows credential holders to renew either annually or bi-annually, but they must complete at least 20 continuing education units every year.

 Certified Genetic Counselor (CGC)

 Founded in 1993, the American Board of Genetic Counseling (ABGC) is a non-profit organization that defines the professional standards of competence for the genetic counseling profession.
-Their Certified Genetic Counselor (CGC) designation is an internationally-recognized professional credential for genetic counselors.
-Currently, ABGC certification is required in half of all 50 states as part of the requirements to qualify for a license to practice, and practices in exempt states often require certification, too.
+Their Certified Genetic Counselor (CGC) designation is an internationally recognized professional credential for genetic counselors.
+Currently, ABGC certification is required in half of all 50 states as part of the requirements to qualify for a license to practice.
+In addition, practices in exempt states often require certification, too.

 Applicants must hold a master’s degree in genetic counseling from a program accredited by the Accreditation Council for Genetic Counseling (ACGC).
 Once deemed eligible, applicants will need to pass a 200-question, four-hour examination.
 The CGC designation is valid for five years, after which one will need to recertify through either continuing education or re-taking the examination.

 For nearly 40 years, the Association of Certified Biblical Counselors (ACBC) has been certifying biblical counselors to ensure doctrinal integrity and promote excellence in biblical counseling.
 Their optional Certified Biblical Counselor (CBC) credential, which is the most thorough spiritual counselor certification, is split into three phases: learning, examination, and supervision.
 Specializations are available in addictions, reconciliation, and marriage.